dperez2021/surfs_up/README.md

 The temperature in December is close enough to the temperature of June that it will be suitable to run a surf shop and ice cream shop during the month of December in Oahu, HI.

+Some recommendations for further analysis maybe:
+- To review the success of similar surf shop & ice cream shops in the area during these same months.
+- To show a map of where other competitor surf shop's are located, the hours of operation, their weeks of operation, years of business, and relevant location to the ocean.

+I believe further analysis on some of the above recommendations will better position the surf shop for the investors reassurance of future success here.